 - 1 Pocket Sized Paris Travel Guide

 I personally want both.
 Why do I have to look like a “backpacker” when I travel?
-If I am going to live out of One Bag then I want my one bag to be as close to perfection as possible: savvy, in-style, functional, multifaceted, spacious, water-proof, comfortable, light secure and cool.
+If I am going to live out of one bag then I want my one bag to be as close to perfection as possible: savvy, in-style, functional, multifaceted, spacious, water-proof, comfortable, light, secure and cool.
 Getting the “everything” bag was important to me on my bag search, but for some of you it might simply come down to function.
 Fit is just as important as style when it comes to a bag.
 Questions to ask when looking for the proper fit for you.
 How is the pack strap padding, hip belt padding, adjustable chest strap, and weight distribution on my frame?
-And some of you might not care about the color at all and that’s okay.
-That’s why I have narrowed my list down to the 5 best 30L (liter) travel bags.

 3. TO CHECK OR NOT TO CHECK

-If you are reading this heading you probably have reservations about traveling with One Bag.
+If you are reading this heading you probably have reservations about traveling with one bag.
 Fear not.
 Following our 18 Day European Adventure Edyta and I concluded that a number of items we had packed could have been left home.
-Uncertainty is always a hurtle, but trust me slashing your packing list down before you start your journey could save you as much as 3 pounds of extra weight.
+Uncertainty is always a hurdle, but trust me slashing your packing list down before you start your journey could save you as much as 3 pounds of extra weight.
 These 3 pounds add up over 18 Days.
-Remember One Bag living makes getting in and out of airports a breeze.
+Remember one bag living makes getting in and out of airports a breeze.
 Once you have arrived at your destination traveling with one bag allows you to walk to your hotel or hostel – taking a bus, subway or tram is that much easier.
-If you really want to save the most money when traveling then One Bagging is simply the way to go.
+If you really want to save the most money when traveling then one bagging is simply the way to go.
 So, get excited about traveling light and read on.

 4. AIRLINES CARRY-ON BAGGAGE ALLOWANCES

 Here is a link to two different websites that will give you the carry-on baggage allowances to most airlines in the world courtesy of CabinMax and AirFareWatchdog.com.
-Sometimes One Bag traveling comes down to one simple question…which airline/s will I be flying on my journey?
-The answer to this question will determine what size category bags you will be able to choose from when making your One Bag decision.
+Sometimes one bag traveling comes down to one simple question…which airline/s will I be flying on my journey?
+The answer to this question will determine what size category bags you will be able to choose from when making your one bag decision.
 Since we flew Ryan Air and Norwegian Air we decided to stick between 30 and 40 liters.
 I personally, found it challenging to try and fit all my necessity’s into a 30L (liter) bag.
 However, over time this became much easier to manage.

 5. HOW MUCH SHOULD/DO I WANT TO SPEND?

-The aha question for any major purchase.
-I cannot answer this question for you, but what I can do is remind you that you will be traveling with One Bag and One Bag only, so you should choose wisely.
-As one of my former bosses once pointed out “when getting a bid on anything you should never go with the least expensive or the most expensive…always try and go with the bid somewhere in the middle”.
+I cannot answer this question for you, but what I can do is remind you that you will be traveling with one bag, so you should choose wisely.

 You can find travel bags from $75 all the way up to $300.
-But, as aforementioned the key is to find the right bag for you.
+But, again the key is to find the right bag for you.

 Tom Bihn’s Aeronaut 30L-$270-Jessica’s Bag